 If you’ve made your final decision and are ready to sell up your pub lease or freehold pub, the next step is to find a suitable buyer who won’t waste your time.

-Potential buyers of pubs fall into four main categories:
+Potential buyers of pubs and bars fall into four main categories:

 1. The private equity pub consolidator.

 2. The entrepreneurial pub owner looking to add one or two more complementary premises to his or her existing pub.